pioz/reactrails/README.md

 2. That HTML is placed inside the container `<div>`.
 3. On the client side, `react_loader.js` hydrates the existing markup using `hydrateRoot`.

+### configuration

+On the configuration file `config/initializers/reactrails.rb` is possible configure the gem.
+The available options are:

+- `app_registry_bundle_path`: move SSR app registry bundle to a custom folder
+- `ssr_preload_code`: preload JS code to run

 ## How works internally

 ### Client JavaScript loader